 Others have noticed.
 He is regularly consulted on regulatory and legislative change across Canada.
 In 2019, he was appointed to the Pension Advisory Committee to the Board of Directors of the Financial Services Regulatory Authority, and to the advisory committee on PBGF-eligible plans.
 In 2016, he was appointed by Ontario’s Minister of Finance to represent the interests of workers and unions in a review of the regulations that apply to Ontario pension funds.
-He also served as lead researcher for the Ontario Expert Commission on Pensions before joining another union-side labour firm where he represented trade unions and retiree groups in a wide variety of pension, benefits and trust law matters.
+From 2006-2008, he served as lead researcher for the Ontario Expert Commission on Pensions before joining another union-side labour firm where he represented trade unions and retiree groups in a wide variety of pension, benefits and trust law matters.
 In 2021, Simon was appointed to the Canadian Association of Pension Supervisory Authorities’ Industry Working Group on Environmental, Social and Governance investment policy guidance for Canadian pension funds.

 Simon attended Osgoode Hall Law School and was called to the Ontario bar in 2002, but he can’t seem to stay away from school.
 He is a co-director of the Comparative Research in Law and Political Economy Forum at Osgoode Hall Law School and a Fellow at Kings College London.
-And if that were not enough, he is also a loyal member of the International Lawyers Assisting Workers network, the Canadian Association of Labour Lawyers, the Canadian Pension and Benefits Institute and a former member of the executive of the Pension Benefits section of the Ontario Bar Association.
+And if that were not enough, he is also a loyal member of the International Lawyers Assisting Workers network, the Canadian Association of Labour Lawyers and the Association of Canadian Pension Management, and a former executive member of the Pension Benefits section of the Ontario Bar Association.